Lucasosf/algorithms/README.md

 # Algorithms
-The idea of this repository is to keep safe my studies about algorithms in diferents languages.
+The idea of this repository is to keep safe my studies about algorithms and programming languages.

 ## [The Elevator Algorithm](https://github.com/Lucasosf/algorithms/tree/master/elevator)